VUIIS/vuiis-cci-info/faq.md

 - Go to the session or subject page
 - Delete button in Actions menu

-### SuperExport ZIP files won’t unzip

-On Mac OS X, the superexport files from gStudy don’t always unzip correctly in Finder.
-Unzip them using the unzip command at the Terminal command line.

 ### My job says NEED_INPUTS.
 What does this mean?